Medidata Blog

 Later on, in a different session, Anthony, alongside Jean Remy Behaeghel, vice president of digital at Moderna, and Rainer Richter, senior clinical data manager at Bavarian Nordic, chatted about the early days of ‘clunky’ e-source and DCTs solutions, the current landscape, and the challenges faced in trial execution across the globe —with different approaches to patient data privacy and protection in Europe compared to the United States.

-DCT solutions were, unsurprisingly, extremely helpful during the pandemic as lockdowns meant clinical trial participants were unable to travel to sites.
+DCT solutions were, unsurprisingly, extremely helpful during the pandemic as lockdowns meant clinical trial patients were unable to travel to sites.
 As a result, clinical trial operators quickly embraced a DCT approach and the trial solutions to support it, leading to a seismic shift across the clinical trials landscape—away from the traditional, transactional clinical trial, and towards a new standard of high-tech decentralized clinical trials.
 DCTs, the panel agreed, were the new era of clinical research and would require even deeper integration of cutting-edge digital health technologies as time goes on.

 Another seminar in this series, called ‘Patient Engagement Beyond a Single Clinical Trial’, made for an equally stimulating discussion.
 DCTs promote much more patient engagement than traditional clinical trials.
 The latter tend to be rather sterile, data-focused transactions between patients, sites, and sponsors.
 They are usually cold, uninviting processes that begin at consent and end with the patient’s last visit.
 This shouldn’t be the case—and it isn’t typically the case with DCTs.